Popular matchings with weighted voters: Algorithm for different weights for and

-\begin{proof} Let $M$ be a popular matching in $\mathcal{I}$, and assume for a contradiction that there is a matching~$M'$ that is more popular than $M$ in $\mathcal{I}'$.
+\begin{proof} Let $M$ be a popular matching in $\mathcal{I}$, and assume for a contradiction that there is a matching that is more popular than $M$ in $\mathcal{I}'$.
 Then, by \Cref{th:abraham}, there exists a vertex~$a\in A$ not matched to its $f$-post while its $f$-post is unmatched, a vertex~$a\in A$ not matched to its $f$-post~$f(a)$ while $f(a)$ is matched to a vertex~$a'$ with $f(a') \neq f(a)$, or a vertex $a\in A$ matched neither to its $f$-post nor its $s$-post.
 In the first case, matching $a$ to its $f$-post clearly results in a more popular matching.
-In the second case, matching~$a$ to its $f$-post~$f(a)$ and $a'$ to its $f$-post~$f(a')$ (possibly breaking up the matching of $f(a')$) results in a more popular matching~$M'$ since $a $ and $a'$ prefer $M'$ while at most one vertex in $A$, namely $M(f(a'))$, and three vertices in $B$, namely $M(a)$, $f(a)$, and $f(a')$, can prefer~$M$.
+In the second case, matching~$a$ to its $f$-post~$f(a)$ and $a'$ to its $f$-post~$f(a')$ (possibly breaking up the matching of $f(a')$) results in a more popular matching~$M'$ since $a $ and $a'$ prefer $M'$ while at most one vertex in $A$, namely $M(f(a'))$, and three vertices in $B$, namely $M(a)$, $f(a)$, and~$f(a')$, can prefer~$M$.
+Consequently, the weight of agents preferring~$M'$ to~$M$ is $2c$ which is larger than the weight of agents preferring~$M$ to~$M'$ which is at most~$c+3$ (here we use $c > 3$).
 So assume that the third case applies and neither of the first two cases applies for any vertex.
-Note that this implies that~$a$ prefers~$s(a)$ to $M'$.
-Matching $a$ to its $s$-post~$s(a)$, and if $s(a)$ is matched to a vertex $a'$, then also matching $a'$ to its $f$-post~$f(a')$ (possibly breaking up the matching of $f(a')$) results in a more popular matching~$M'$ since $a$ and $a'$ prefer $M'$ while at most one vertex in $A$, namely $M(f(a'))$, and three vertices in $B$, namely $M(a)$, $s(a)$, and $f(a')$, can prefer~$M$. \end{proof}
+Note that this implies that~$a$ prefers~$s(a)$ to $M (a)$.
+We construct a matching~$M^*$ more popular than~$M$ in~$\mathcal{I}$ from~$M$ by matching $a$ to its $s$-post~$s(a)$, and if $s(a)$ is matched by~$M$ to a vertex $a'$, then also matching $a'$ to its $f$-post~$f(a')$ (possibly breaking up the matching of $f(a')$).
+Note that $f(a') \neq s(a) $ by the definition of an $s$-post.
+Matching~$M^*$ is more popular matching~$M$ since $a$ and $a'$ prefer $M$ while at most one vertex in $A$, namely $M(f(a'))$, and three vertices in $B$, namely $M(a)$, $s(a)$, and $f(a')$, can prefer~$M$.
+Consequently, the weight of agents preferring~$M'$ to~$M$ is $2c$ which is larger than the weight of agents preferring~$M$ to~$M'$ which is at most~$c+3$ (here we use $c > 3$). \end{proof}